 Hazel Anna Rogers last wrote about being lonely.

 Another Carl Kruse blog, which focuses on nonprofits, wrote about the Monterey Bay Aquarium, here and over here.

-You can also find Carl Kruse on Buzzfeed.
+You can also find Carl Kruse on his other blog.